tylerwillis/split-flap/README.md

    }
    ```

+### Customizing the Community Chat

+You can update the Discord invite link by editing the JavaScript in `public/index.html`:

+1. Locate the chat button click handler section
+2. Change the Discord invite URL in the `window.open()` function
+3. You can also modify the chat modal text and appearance through CSS

 ## 🔍 Troubleshooting

 - **Changes not appearing**: The board refreshes every 5 minutes.
 Restart the server to see changes immediately.